orkhan-muradov-dev/movie-recommendation-system/README.md

 > ℹ️ **Credits**:

 > This project is **based on a YouTube tutorial** for educational purposes.
-The core structure and logic follow the tutorial by **[Siddhardhan]** *(https://www.youtube.com/watch?v=Zc4CcUkYKJk&t=205s&ab_channel=Siddhardhan)*.
+The core structure and logic follow the tutorial by **[Siddhardhan](https://www.youtube.com/watch?v=Zc4CcUkYKJk&t=205s&ab_channel=Siddhardhan)**.
 I completed this as part of my coursework and do not claim original authorship of the core algorithm.